 - treat customers as we wish to be treated

 Today Weeding Women operates from a head office in Osborne Park.
-There is a team of over 40 staff including a base network of 25 gardeners, five franchisees, plus support staff, administration and management.
+There is a team of over 40 staff including a base network of 25 gardeners, four franchisees, plus support staff, administration and management.

 Some other fun facts about Weeding Women